agile-lab-dev/Data-Product-Specification/README.md

 * `DataProductOwner: [String]` Data Product owner, the unique identifier of the actual user that owns, manages, and receives notifications about the Data Product.
 To make it technology independent it is usually the email address of the owner.
 * `DataProductOwnerDisplayName [String]`: the human readable version of `DataProductOwner`.
 * `Email: [Option[String]]` point of contact between consumers and maintainers of the Data Product.
 It could be the owner or a distribution list, but must be reliable and responsive.
+* `OwnerGroup [String]`: LDAP user/group that is owning the data product
+* `DevGroup [String]`: LDAP user/group that is in charge to develop and maintain the data product
 * `InformationSLA: [Option[String]]` describes what SLA the Data Product team is providing to answer additional information requests about the Data Product itself.
 * `Status: [Option[String]]` this is an enum representing the status of this version of the Data Product.
 Allowed values are: `[Draft|Published|Retired]`.
 This is a metadata that communicates the overall status of the Data Product but is not reflected to the actual deployment status.
 * `Maturity: [Option[String]]` this is an enum to let the consumer understand if it is a tactical solution or not.
 It is really useful during migration from Data Warehouse or Data Lake.
 Allowed values are: `[Tactical|Strategic]`.